ibm-cloud-docs/secrets-manager/engine-custom-config.md

 {: #custom-credentials-config-api}
 {: api}

 You can create a custom credentials engine configuration programmatically by calling the {{site.data.keyword.secrets-manager_short}} API.
 When you call the API, replace the `api_key_ref` and `code_engine` variables, and the IAM token with the values that are specific to your {{site.data.keyword.secrets-manager_short}} instance.
-You can optionally supply a `task_timeout` param to customize the task timeout.
+You can optionally supply a `task_timeout` parameter to customize the task timeout.

 ```sh
 curl -X POST